 Get within a couple of feet of various Animal Ambassadors here.
 You never know what the keepers will bring out.
 I’ve gotten up close to tiny Kestrel hawks, echidna (an Australian spiny anteater which has spines like a porcupine, a beak like a bird, a pouch like a kangaroo, and lays eggs like a reptile) to a golden eagle and African serval cats.

 Get an up-close look at free-flight bird training.
 Most people don’t bother with this presentation.
 That’s what makes it so good.
-You can often sit in the front row and see first hand how expert animal trainers establish trust with their charges.
+You can often sit in the front row and see firsthand how expert animal trainers establish trust with their charges.
 Aside from being able to view exotic birds up close, it’s easier to ask questions in this forum.
-If you pay attention you can pick up tricks that can be applied to your cats, dogs and maybe even kids to encourage them do what you want them to.
+If you pay attention you can pick up tricks that can be applied to your cats, dogs, and maybe even kids to encourage them to do what you want them to.

 Talk with Robert the Zebra

 Chat with a digital, interactive zebra.
 He’s snarky, and clever and will keep your children occupied for 20 minutes with stories about what it’s like to be a zebra.
 Kids are fascinated by this cartoon zebra that carries on a conversation with them from a large-screen TV.
 You can talk to Robert every hour on the hour from 11:00 AM – 4:00 PM.

 Visit These Can’t-Miss Safari Park Animal Exhibits